Whipple10m/pyfzreader/README.md

     ped_val = ped_sum/nped
     ped_rms = numpy.sqrt(ped_sum_sq/nped - ped_val**2)

+## Generating images of events ##

+The Python notebook `Draw events.pynb` gives an example of how to use the reader to render events in a camera view.
+The notebook first loops through all evebts in a given `.fz` file to calculate the mean pedestal in each channel, then reopens the file drawing the signal in each channel as a camera view.
+For simplicity, it only supports the 490 pixel camera.

 ## Format of data records ##

 The following types of data record are supported by the reader and decoded into a Python dictionary: `Run Header`, `10m event`, `HV measurement`, `Tracking status`.
 In addition, the `10m frame` is recognized by the reader but no data is decoded, and a minimal dictionary is returned as described below.
 All other records result in the return a dictionary with the following elements: